mikelewis0/easyccg/README.md

 EasyCCG is a CCG parser created by Mike Lewis.

-Models are available from: https://drive.google.com/#folders/0B7AY6PGZ8lc-NGVOcUFXNU5VWXc
+Pre-trained models are available from: https://drive.google.com/#folders/0B7AY6PGZ8lc-NGVOcUFXNU5VWXc To train new models, follow the instructions in training/README

 Basic usage:
     java -jar easyccg.jar --model model